ptomulik/scons-tool-cxxtest/README.rst

 ^^^^^^^^^^

 This method may be preferable if you build your project under a virtualenv.
-To add cxxtest tool from pypi_, type (within your wirtualenv):
+To add cxxtest tool from pypi_, type (within your virtualenv):

 .. code-block:: shell